State's cases rise by 5,730, lowest since mid-November; deaths increase 206

 Weekly changes: The one-week death increase was 22,073 at 5.3 percent.
 The rise one Sunday ago was 1,776.

-Top-ranked states: No. 1 New York: had an increase of 181 to rise to 43,624 compared with a daily high of 799 in April, according to Johns Hopkins tracking.
+Top-ranked states: No. 1 New York: had an increase of 171 to rise to 43,805 compared with a daily high of 799 in April, according to Johns Hopkins tracking.
 Hopkins includes probable deaths, meaning there was no positive coronavirus test, with New York state only using confirmed deaths but New York City probable ones.
-No. 2 California: increase of U.S.-high 481 after state-record 764 deaths Jan.
-22 at 40,697.
-No. 3 Texas with rise of 171, three days after state-record 471, at 36,491.
-No. 5 Pennsylvania at 21,661 with increase of 59.
+No. 2 California: increase of U.S.-high 211 after state-record 764 deaths Jan.
+22 at 40,908.
+No. 3 Texas with rise of 48, four days after state-record 471, at 36,539.
+No. 5 Pennsylvania at 21,687 with increase of 26.

 Cases